obviateio/hugo-slender-poster/README.md

-# Slender poster
+# Slender Poster

-A bootstrap 4 based blog theme.
+A bootstrap 4 based blog theme for [Hugo](https://gohugo.io/) static-site-generator.
 Forked from [hugo-theme-chunky-poster](https://github.com/puresyntax71/hugo-theme-chunky-poster).
-Original design is based on the [Prisma blog](https://www.prisma.io/blog/).
+Original design was based on the [Prisma blog](https://www.prisma.io/blog/) and modified from there.

-*Note:* While based originally on the Chunky Poster theme, several key pieces of functionality were modified, making this theme a not-drop-in-replacement.
+**Note:** While based originally on the Chunky Poster theme, several key pieces of functionality were modified, making this theme a not-drop-in-replacement.

 # Screenshot